The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Conclusions

 \end{itemize}

 This study strengthens the role of LABs as observational signatures of galaxy over-densities at high redshifts, within which galaxy mergers can trigger intense star formation and AGN episodes in a central, dust-enshrouded massive galaxy that preserves a rotationally supported gas disk.
-The clustering around J1000$+$0234 also agrees with the proposed evolutionary link between SMGs in rich environments and local elliptical galaxies that reside at the center of galaxy clusters.
+The clustering around J1000$+$0234 also {hints at} the proposed evolutionary link between SMGs in rich environments and local elliptical galaxies that reside at the center of galaxy clusters.
 Moreover, this work is an instructive example of how spatially-resolved observations of \heii\, and \civ\, line emission are key to unveiling the driving mechanism of high-redshift LABs, particularly those associated with the core of galaxy overdensities where total line ratios can be strongly affected by blending.
 This study also showcases the benefits of using the \heii\, line emission to study the gas kinematics within LABs, because observations of the non-resonant \Lya\, line convey more uncertainties to the already complex configuration of peculiar velocities in the center of galaxy overdensities.
-Here, \heii\, observations combined with ALMA, {\it HST}, and VLA data have been essential to ruling out the widely adopted shell-like outflow model to describe the complex \Lya\, line profile of some Ly$\alpha$ nebulae.
 In this context, observations with the {\it James Webb Space Telescope} will be necessary to map the kinematical structure of $z\approx 4$ proto-cluster of galaxies using, for example, H$\alpha$ and H$\beta$, which will also serve to unveil the relative contribution of AGN, star formation, and cooling radiation to the origin of LABs.